hstdt/iOS-Rich-Text-Editor/README.md

 ### Installing

-Add the sources to your project, then add `-fno-objc-arc` to the compiler flags for `WETouchableView.m`, `WEPopoverController.m`, and `WEPopoverContainerView.m`.
-(Yes, that library really needs to be updated.)
 Make sure to link the MobileCoreServices framework.

+### Note

+If text is set before the view is fully shown, the text may start scrolled to the bottom.
+Look [here](http://stackoverflow.com/a/27769359/3938401) for solutions.

 ### Custom Font Size Selection